 To get started, I am showing you what you can do with five of Trello’s Power-Ups.
 Click on the buttons below for quick access.

 If you are using Trello with a free account, you can also benefit from these features.
 However, you are limited to only one Power-Up per board.
-Eventually, you then have to think through strategically, which Power-Up you are going to choose for each board.
+You then have to think through strategically, which Power-Up you are going to choose for each board.

 The data is displayed on the front of a card as a badge.
 This way it can be spotted easily, without having to open the card.